Mercedes Martinez: Independent circuit (2006–2020)

 More than a year later, Martinez would become NCW Femmes Fatales Champion on March 30, 2013, defeating Kalamity at NCW Femmes Fatales XI, ending her 538-day reign on top.
 She lost the title on August 16, 2014.
 On May 6, 2017, at Challengemania 25, Mercedes came back to defeat Stefany Sinclair and reclaim the NCW Femmes Fatales Championship.
 She left the event as a triple champion, already walking in the match with both the WSU World Championship and the Shimmer Championship.

-On July 24, 2011 Martinez made her first appearance in Japan, wrestling in famed Korakuen Hall against Nanae Takahashi as a part of the STARDOM Title Tournament during the Nanae Takahashi 15 Anniversary show.
-However, she would lose to Takahashi.
+On July 24, 2011, Martinez made her first appearance in Japan, wrestling for World Wonder Ring Stardom in famed Korakuen Hall against Nanae Takahashi as a part of the inaugural World of Stardom Championship tournament during the Nanae Takahashi 15 Anniversary show.
+However, she would lose to Takahashi in the semifinals of the tournament.

 She has worked in SHINE Wrestling for a number of years and was until 2018 a Shine Tag Team Champion with Ivelisse as Las Sicarias until they were defeated by the Twisted Sisterz (Holidead and Thunder Rosa).
 There was one very memorable match that Mercedes Martinez had with Cindy Rogers.
 During this encounter, Cindy Rogers was wearing her spandex.
 At one point, Cindy Rogers left the ring.
 Martinez walked over to Rogers, grabbed her by the spandex, and dragged her back into the ring.

 On June 2, 2019, Martinez appeared for WAW at Fightmare III, held at Carrow Road (the home stadium of Norwich City), in a winning effort against Sweet Saraya to become the WAWW World Champion.